brhaspati/aws-devsecops-workshop-nextunicorn/v1/security/readme.md

  * Check whether you have correct notifications-config.json in the config bucket.
  * Check whether you have created the config bucket specified in `.env.yml`

+# Protect threat using OWASP top 10 rules in AWS WAF

+Go to the `CloudFormation` service in eu-west-1 region.

+Click `Create stack` and upload the OWASP10_base.yml file to click next steps to create the WebACL.

+## Verification
+When the cloudformation script successfully completes, go to the `WAF & Shield` services

+You will see following: